Eddie Gordon: Record labels

 In October 1994, Gordon founded the Manifesto label for Mercury Records UK.
 Along with Judge Jules, their first 14 Manifesto Records releases were all Top 40 UK hit records.
 Manifesto Records was Music Week's Dance Label of the Year 1995, 1996 and 1997.
 Eddie's 1995 signing of the Café del Mar – Ibiza Chill Out CD series for the world made Manifesto Records one of the UK's most successful dance labels of all time with the sales of the Café del Mar albums going over 15 million and they are still selling every summer 15 years later.
 The success of which created an entire genre of music called Chill-Out or Lounge.
-Another of Eddie's signings, Jose Padilla went on to be Nominated for a USA Latin Grammy with his second album Horizons.
+Another of Gordon's signings, Jose Padilla went on to be Nominated for a USA Latin Grammy with his second album Horizons.
 Manifesto Records scored nine #1's in the UK Record Mirror Chart to win the Music Week magazine's dance music label of 1996.
 One signing, Josh Wink – Higher State of Consciousness, actually hit the UK Top 10 twice at # 7 in consecutive years 1995 and 1996.
 A feat never to be repeated for an underground techno dance record.
 Eddie left Manifesto Records in 1997 suffering from exhaustion and feeling that Universal were not totally supportive of the artists or projects signed to the label.
-Five years later in 2002, Lucian Grainge the chairman and chief executive of Universal Music Group International congratulated Eddie personally for saving Mercury Records UK with the success of the signings to Manifesto Records in-particular the Café del Mar – Ibiza Chill Out CD series which Lucian compared to signing a smaller version of U2, the rock band, due to the income it generated for the company with its multi-million worldwide sales.
+Five years later in 2002, Lucian Grainge the chairman and chief executive of Universal Music Group International congratulated Gordon personally for saving Mercury Records UK with the success of the signings to Manifesto Records in-particular the Café del Mar – Ibiza Chill Out CD series which Lucian compared to signing a smaller version of U2, the rock band, due to the income it generated for the company with its multi-million worldwide sales.